aalhour/rockyardkv/docs/testing/GOLDEN.md

 ## Fixtures

 Fixtures are the tests.
-Each file in `testdata/cpp_generated/` is automatically tested.
+Each file in `testdata/rocksdb/v10.7.5/` is automatically tested.

 ### Adding Fixtures

 When you fix a format bug:

 1. Generate a C++ fixture that exercises the bug
-2. Add it to `testdata/cpp_generated/`
+2. Add it to `testdata/rocksdb/v10.7.5/` (see `testdata/rocksdb/README.md` for layout)
 3. The golden test suite automatically picks it up

 ### Fixture Categories